-8.1 Assessment of Archaeological Potential and Importance
+8.1 Assessment of Heritage and Archaeological Potential and Importance

-8.1.1 No archaeological sites have previously been recorded at the proposed turbine location (Section 4), and none were identified during the site visit (Section 7).
+8.1.1 No heritage/archaeological sites have previously been recorded within the proposed development area (Section 4).
+However, the site visit (Section 7) identified various earthworks likely to represent Post-Medieval surface quarrying, which were divided into clusters (NARO2, NARO3 and NARO4).